wo3kie/cxxDojo/README.md

 **modexp.cpp**
 Implement a function to perform modular exponentiation.

+**ode.cpp**
+Implement a function to solve a first order ordinary differential equation numerically with Euler's and Runge-Kutta methods.

 **output.cpp**
 Implement the output stream operator (`operator<<`) for basic STL containers such as `std::array`, `std::vector`, `std::list`...

 **parameter_pack.cpp**
 "Implement operations that work with template parameter pack—like `size`, `head`, `front`, `tail`, `back`, `any`, `all`, and `none`.